-In Portugal, where I grew up, there was an un-written code of conduct for “decent women”: whatever you do, never. make. the. first. move with a specimen of the opposite sex.
-It didn’t matter if that move was nothing other than trying to keep in touch with someone you had found pleasant, interesting, or just worthy of having in your social-circle.
-Never. make. the. first. move. was not something to be argued against, and by this I mean the reasoning with yourself.
-The “we live in the 21st century, for god’s sake” argument wouldn’t be of use.
+In Portugal, where I grew up, there was an un-written code of conduct for “decent women”: whatever happens, never. make. the. first. move. with a specimen of the opposite sex.
+It didn’t matter if that move was about wanting to keep in touch with someone you found pleasant, interesting, or worthy of having in your social-circle.
+Never. make. the. first. move. was not something to be argued against when you were reasoning with yourself.
+The “we live in the 21st century, for god’s sake” argument wasn’t of use.
 The experience of having attempted a first move in the past (or giving the impression you were making one) had been powerful enough to teach any girl that, in such a situation, whatever could go wrong, would.

 Then one day, in my early times of Amsterdam, I met this guy on the set of a short-movie I took part in.
 He was one of the cameramen, and I had found him one of the most positive and cheerful creatures I had ever come across.
 Before I settled in Amsterdam, I would have never dared to ask the telephone number of a male.
 But at that point I had already turned my survival-mode on.
 I knew that if I wanted to be happy in a new environment I had to make friends.
 I remember thinking: “Damn it.
 If he thinks I have any intention other than friendship, then it is his own problem”.
 He didn’t.
 We became good friends, and through him I met more of these happy positive types.
 The fact that I remember this simple episode so well shows how much of a turning point this was in my mindset.

 Also, people aren’t really interested in whom a given woman is sharing her bed with, or if she is going out every night to party.
 This reminds me of another episode.
 During my first year in the city I worked at this hotel in the city center.
 One evening, I stayed at the hotel bar after my shift, sipping beers with Anna, my colleague at the time.
 Those beers turned into a dinner, a walk around the city, and eventually, we ended up dreading the fact we had to cycle back home, just to return a few hours later, to start the morning shift at 7 a.m.
 “Let’s ask Rob if we can sleep at the hotel tonight.
 It’s not full, so I’m sure it wouldn’t be a problem”, my colleague proposed.
 I looked at her, horrified.
 “Are you nuts?
 What will Rob think?”.
 Rob was this Dutch middle-aged man, who happened to be the hotel manager.
 “What do you mean, what will he think?
 He will think we went out, drank beers, had fun, and don’t feel like cycling home anymore”.
 The idea that my boss would see me out, late, having fun, drinking beers, really frightened me.
 Back in Portugal that would be the entrance door to stigmatization at work, as a female.
 “What if he assumes we are no decent women in general, nor trustworthy employees in specific?”.
 Why on earth would Rob think that?”, she asked me, puzzled.